Getting this recovery right.

 Every recovery before this one has widened inequality.

 Over the last two decades, San Diego’s economy has more than doubled in size.
 Meanwhile, the typical household has seen its income increase at roughly half that rate.

-The current economic and racial inequities facing our community are the result of decades-old decisions, policies, and programs that have stalled black, brown, and other communities on their path to economic success.
+The current economic and racial inequities facing our community are the result of decades-old decisions, policies, and programs that have stalled Black, brown, and other communities on their path to economic success.
 The innovation economy will lead us out of this pandemic-driven economic downturn—just like it has in every dip before—but it is not accessible to everyone.

-A resilient recovery means focusing on efforts that benefit all San Diegans in this unique moment in time.
+The right recovery means focusing on efforts that benefit all San Diegans in this unique moment in time.

 It means ensuring that small businesses not only recover but thrive.
 It means that everyone—no matter the zip code they were born in—has access to opportunities and the education that enables them.
 It means designing a region where owning a car is not a requirement to access opportunities.
-It means elevating black and brown voices and weaving them into our regional narrative.
+It means elevating Black and brown voices and weaving them into our regional narrative.